mfafinski/mfafinski.github.io/_posts/2017-8-16-Turboslavs.md

 ## Not so easy conclusions

 Historians have a responsibility to counter such myths like Turboslavism.
 This is precisely the place where politics and history intersect.
 It's a hard fight and a bit of a hopeless one, but one that nevertheless has to be fought.
+Especially now.

-Follow me on twitter [@Calthalas](https://twitter.com/Calthalas)
+**Follow me on twitter [@Calthalas](https://twitter.com/Calthalas)**

 [^1]: The level of craziness here might be sometimes very high; bear with me.
 [^2]: This is not a joke, he really wrote [that](http://www.bellona.pl/files/9fab9_Chrzescijanscy_krolowie_Lechii.pdf).